-How to get a rental property approved for Section 8 in 2022
+How to get a rental property approved for Section 8

 When many beginning real estate investors are asked if their rental property will go Section 8, the immediate response is to just say no, without really understanding how the program works.
 While Section 8 isn’t right for every rental property owner, there are some definite advantages to going Section 8.